makerdao/community/governance/polls/templates/$GenericIRV - $date_MONTH_DD,_YYYY.md

 The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the $poll_source.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on $date_DAY,_MONTH_DD at 16:00 UTC.

-**This is an instant-runoff vote.
-In an instant-runoff vote, you may rank any number of options in the order of preference.
-As a general rule, you should rank every option you would be willing to vote for if it was included in an executive vote.
-By failing to rank an option you signal that you are not willing to vote for it in an executive vote.
-Alternatively, if you would accept any of the listed options and have no preference as to which, you should vote 'Abstain' as your first choice and rank no other choices.**
+**This is an instant-runoff vote.**
+- **You may rank any number of options that you would support in an executive vote.**
+- **Unranked options signal that you would not support the option(s) in an executive vote.**
+- **If you have no preference to any of the listed options, you should vote 'Abstain' as your first and only choice.**

 ## Review